 Can I get a refund if a member of my group cannot attend?

 Once a registration is confirmed, refunds are not granted.
-However, if someone in your group cannot attend the program you may substitute another member of your youth organization.
-Adults can be substituted for children, and vice-versa.
-However, if a child is substituted for an adult, please be prepared to pay the difference in registration fees, if any, either in advance or when you check in, and be sure you still have the appropriate number of chaperones.
-Changes can be made to your roster on the night of your Camp-In.
-You do not have to call in advance.
+However, if someone in your group cannot attend the program, you may substitute another member of your youth organization.
+Adults can be substituted for children, and vice-versa, but it’s important you advise Camp-In in advance.
+Even trades (child for child or adult for adult) can be made to your roster on the night of your Camp-In.
+You do not have to call in advance for even trades.

 What about inclement weather cancellations?

 Should the Maryland Science Center decide to cancel a Camp-In due to inclement weather, the Science Center will notify the Adult-in-Charge of each group.
 A decision to cancel an event will not be made until 2:00 PM on the day of the scheduled event.
 Leaders and parents may call the Camp-In information line at 410-545-5881 24 hours a day to receive current information about the status of an event.
 (This is a recorded information line only.
 If you need to speak with the Camp-In Programs Supervisor, please call 410-545-5955 during regular business hours.)
 The Maryland Science Center will make every effort to reschedule a group.
 If a mutually acceptable date cannot be found for a group, registration fees will be refunded in full.

 Can people who do not belong to youth groups register for Camp-In?

 Only Maryland Science Center Members may register for Camp-In on any of the school/youth group dates without being associated with a youth group.
 All others must be part of an organized youth group.
 Members should use the school/youth group registration form and write “MEMBER” in the space for school/youth organization.
 Grades 3-5 only.
 There are no member discounts for Camp-In.